clarkfitzg/phd_research/arrow/notes.md

 There's very little publicly available data in Parquet.
 I see Parquet more as something that a larger organization chooses for an analytics focused Hadoop cluster.
-This does not help an independent academic researcher relying on text data.
+Parquet does not help an independent academic researcher relying on text data.

 ## Conclusions

 The inherent splittability of Parquet and Arrow is a large part of the appeal.
-But plain text files are also splittable, and the `iotools` package by Arnold, Kane, Urbanek provide high performance tools to do this splitting.
+But plain text files are also splittable, and the `iotools` package by Arnold, Kane, Urbanek provide high performance tools to read and assist with this splitting.
 I can get deeper into the code analysis faster by taking regular R code and mapping it into equivalent iotools code.

 Arrow is a peripheral task.
 It seems much less risky at the moment to focus on the research activities that will lead to my PhD.
 Once I have something more tangible in terms of research I could pick this up again.
-It would certainly be helpful for me to learn the details of data storage, C++, and the R C API.
+It would certainly be helpful for me to learn the details of data storage, C++, and R's C API.
 Doing this project would also help with employment afterwards, say as a data engineer.

 ## Background